timqian/follows-you/README.md

 # Follows You?

-Check if a user is following you on GitHub.
+A Chrome extension helps you check if a user is following you on GitHub.

 ## Screenshots